PeptideAtlas Overview

 The MS/MS spectra are compared to theoretical spectra

-to identify possible peptides (SEQUEST).
+to identify possible peptides.

 The peptide identifications are scored, formed into false and true